-Space debris is a problem to which all space-faring nations have contributed.
+Space debris is a problem to which all spacefaring nations have contributed.
 Likewise, space debris poses a risk to missions of all spacefaring nations.

-Research results are regularly communicated at the quadrennial series of ESA-organised European Conferences on Space Debris, and at dedicated sessions of the International Astronautical Congress (IAC) and Committee on Space Research (COSPAR) congresses.
+Research results are regularly communicated at the quadrennial series of ESA-organised European Conferences on Space Debris, and at dedicated sessions of the International Astronautical Congress (IAC) and Committee on Space Research (COSPAR) Scientific Assemblies.

 Since 1993, the Inter-Agency Space Debris Coordination Committee (IADC) has conducted annual meetings to discuss research results in the areas of measurements, modelling, protection and mitigation.

-The IADC is internationally recognised as a space debris centre of competence and influences space debris mitigation activities at the United Nations Committee on the Peaceful Uses of Outer Space − Scientific and Technical Subcommittee (UNCOPUOS–STSC) - and at International Standardisation Organisation − Subcommittee for Space Systems and Operations (ISO-TC20/SC14) meetings.
+IADC is internationally recognised as a space debris centre of competence and influences space debris mitigation activities at the UN Committee on the Peaceful Uses of Outer Space − Scientific and Technical Subcommittee (UNCOPUOS–STSC) and at meetings of the International Standardisation Organisation − Subcommittee for Space Systems and Operations (ISO-TC20/SC14).

-In order to guarantee an effective and balanced implementation of debris mitigation practises, identified control measures need to be based on an international consensus.
+In order to guarantee the effective and balanced implementation of debris mitigation practices, identified control measures need to be based on an international consensus.